Gotoro/OpenSplat/README.md

 Graphics card recommended, but not required!
 OpenSplat runs the fastest on NVIDIA, AMD and Apple (Metal) GPUs, but can also run entirely on the CPU (~100x slower).

-Commercial use allowed and encouraged under the terms of the [AGPLv3](https://www.tldrlegal.com/license/gnu-affero-general-public-license-v3-agpl-3-0). ✅

 ## Getting Started

 If you're on Windows, you can [buy](http://sites.fastspring.com/masseranolabs/product/opensplatforwindows) the pre-built program.
 This saves you time and helps support the project ❤️.
 Then jump directly to the [run](#run) section.
 As an alternative, check the [build](#build) section below.